-Suggested Learning Need Codes: 5340, 5000, 4030, 2090
+Suggested Learning Need Codes: 5340, 4030, 2090

-The course includes PDF files of the speaker presentations and handouts as well as a downloadable CPE certificate.
+The course includes pdf files of the speaker presentations and handouts as well as a downloadable CPE certificate.

 This product is approved for individual use only.
 Only the registered participant is eligible for continuing professional education units.

-Please note: Upon completion of your order, a link to access your purchase will be sent to the email address you have on file with the Academy.
+Please Note: Immediately following the purchase, you will receive an access email for the module.
+This email contains a link for module log in by the user.
 Please be sure your email address is accurate before submitting your order.
 If you have difficulty with your purchase, please contact email@example.com.
 Thank you.